 This page is mainly intended for students from non-EU/EEA countries.
 Please note there are strict rules for working in the Netherlands during your studies.
-You will find more information here.

-When you have a (part-time) job in the Netherlands, you are obliged to have a Basic Healthcare Insurance – even if you only work for one hour per week next to your study.
+When you have a (part-time) job in the Netherlands, you are obliged to have Basic Healthcare Insurance – even if you only work for one hour per week next to your study.
 This insurance needs to start the day you start your job.
 If you neglect to do this, you will receive a fine which can become very high.
-A Basic Healthcare Insurance costs around € 100,- a month, so in case you do not work many hours, you might want to reconsider taking the job.
+Basic Healthcare Insurance costs around € 100,- a month, so in case you do not work many hours, you might want to reconsider taking the job.

 Rules are different when you are doing an internship.
-If you will earn at least the minimum wage during your internship, you will need to switch to the Basic Healthcare Insurance.
+If you will earn at least the minimum wage during your internship, you will need to switch to Basic Healthcare Insurance.

 - Self-employed work by non-EU/EEA students and knowledge migrants is exempted from the TWV.
 You can be self-employed in addition to your studies, without needing a TWV work permit from UWV.
 However, you have to register with the Dutch Chamber of Commerce.
+It also entails registering at the Dutch Tax office (Belastingdienst) and the Dutch Tax office collects tax 4 times a year on every product or service sold in the Netherlands.

 - Remember that as a non-EU/EEA student, you need to comply with the conditions for your residence permit.